iisys-sns/vad/README.md

   The state information could live in `/var/run/vad/state`.
 * [ ] Add command `vad add` instead of `vad init -a`
 * [ ] Support adding external peers with `vad add`
 * [ ] Add `--static-exit` to up command.
-It will remember the exit after an up and use until it down.
+It will remember the exit after an up and use until down.
 * [ ] Integration testing with Vagrant
 * [ ] Add some documentation comments
 * [ ] Implement a configuration class and api request class